 If you can drag yourself off the beach there are some great family events happening over the August Bank Holiday weekend including:

 - The annual Durrow Scarecrow Festival in Co.
-Laois, takes place from July 30th to August 7th and offer an eclectic mix of activities for young and old including the Scarecrow Building Contest with national and international participants competing for the top prize.
+Laois, takes place from July 31st to August 6th and offers an eclectic mix of activities for young and old including the Scarecrow Building Contest with national and international participants competing for the top prize.

 There are a host of events taking place around the country including:

-- The Wexford Opera Festival runs for 18 days from October 19th to November 5th and offers music lovers the opportunity to experience some of the best opera performers from around the globe.
+- The 67th annual Wexford Opera Festival runs from October 19th to November 4th 2018 and offers music lovers the opportunity to experience some of the best opera performers from around the globe.